blog image

 Each team needs different tools to carry out their roles, but they all rely on timely, accurate data.
 The IT team is central to a CPG organization’s ability to implement revenue growth management.

-How shared software enable Revenue Growth Management?
+How does shared software enable Revenue Growth Management?

 Revenue growth management holds the promise of predictable, sustainable revenue growth.

 However, there are all too obvious barriers to achieving this.
-Each teams’ contribution and influence on the overall plan, as well as their required data and tooling will be subtly different.
+Each team’s contribution and influence on the overall plan, as well as their required data and tooling will be subtly different.
 Often, they will evolve bespoke spreadsheets to underpin their functions.

 Just getting information into legacy tools can be a challenge.
 Automated data integration might not be possible.
 Manual processes are time consuming and can mean mistakes.

-But by opting for Visualfabriq’s software, CPG manufacturers can give their key teams the tools and workflows they need, along with the common data to power them, in a single software solution.
+By opting for Visualfabriq’s software, CPG manufacturers can give their key teams the tools and workflows they need, along with the common data to power them, in a single software solution.
 Individual teams can coordinate and optimize their activities, for mutual benefit and maximum impact.

 Takeaways